The Band Played On

-"The Band Played On", also known (by its refrain) as "Casey Would Waltz with a Strawberry Blonde", is a popular song.
-It was written in 1895 with lyrics by John F. Palmer and music by Charles B. Ward (1865–1917).
+"The Band Played On", also known (by its refrain) as "Casey Would Waltz with a Strawberry Blonde", is a song that was written in 1895 with lyrics by John F. Palmer and music by Charles B. Ward.

 Unusually, as originally published the verses are in 2/4 time, while the chorus is in 3/4 (waltz) time.
 The chorus is much better known than the verses to later generations.